build-with-groq/policy-match/backend/README.md

 ## License

-Released under the Apache License.
+Released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---